 How to Train Your Cat to Hunt Mice

 Ah, the housecat.
 The fearless hunter.
-Ready to attach at a moment’s notice.
+Ready to attack at a moment’s notice.
 Ehh… maybe not.

 If the most active your cat gets is when you open a can of tuna, this post is for you.
 Can you actually train your pawesome feline to be a fangtastic hunter?
 Or is your kitty content to spend all 9 of their lives in retirement?